 Our mission is to equip governments and civil society with accurate, updated metrics to monitor the cost and affordability of healthy diets, for use in guiding agriculture and food system change.
 We envision a global food system that brings healthy diets within reach of all people at all times.

-prices of healthy foods may be higher than at other times and places, even for the least expensive items in each food group, thereby revealing opportunities to reduce diet costs through improved production and distribution;
+- unusually high prices for the least expensive items needed from each food group, thereby revealing opportunities to improve diet quality through supporting production and distribution;

 A recent summary of our methods and results is this 20-min. explainer video from a talk for U.S. audiences at the National Academies, with more details available from our publications and outreach through diverse media and worldwide events.